romba050/biolib-c-wasm/README.md

 ## Common issues

 ### If your project doesn't have a Makefile
 `build.sh` expects a Makefile in the directory to run.
-In case you do not have a `Makefile`, use the one provided in this repository.
+In case you do not have a `Makefile`, use the one provided in this repository (examples/Makefile).
 Again, replace "your_file_name" with the name of the script you want to compile.

 ### If your project does have a Makefile
 In the Makefile, replace all instances of the C/C++ compiler (e.g. g++) with emcc (on Linux/MacOS, works for both C and C++, use em++ to force compilation as C++).